NTT123/hifigan-tpu/README.md

 # hifigan-tpu
 Train HiFi-GAN on TPU and other fixes.

+This branch is used to compare the result with the original HiFi-GAN implementation.

 ## Introduction

 [HiFi-GAN](https://arxiv.org/abs/2010.05646) is a popular GAN vocoder that achieves very good audio quality and real-time speech generation on CPU.
 The official HiFi-GAN implementation is at https://github.com/jik876/hifi-gan